-For the bipolar spouse, the divorce may lead to a number of difficulties that compound their mental, emotional, physical, and financial difficulties.
+For the Bipolar spouse, the divorce may lead to a number of difficulties that compound their mental, emotional, physical, and financial difficulties.

-Divorce is often a prelude to "downward drift” where the person with bipolar disorder seeks and receives less treatment, suffers more frequent and more serious mood swings, encounters problems with employment, the legal system, and life in general, and experiences
+Divorce is often a prelude to a “downward drift” where the person with Bipolar Disorder seeks and receives less treatment, suffers more frequent and more serious mood swings, and encounters problems with employment, the legal system, and life in general, and experiences

-Does this mean a bipolar marriage is doomed?
+Does this mean a Bipolar marriage is doomed?

 Further, both groups had similar perceptions of significant events during the course of their marriages.
 They shared the same feelings about their courtship, first year of marriage, and the degree to which the marriage had met expectations.